Occupational health psychology: Emergence as a discipline

-Established in 1987, Work & Stress is the first and "longest established journal in the fast developing discipline that is occupational health psychology" (p.
-1).
-Three years later, the American Psychological Association (APA) and NIOSH jointly organized the Work, Stress, and Health conference in Washington, DC, the first international conference devoted to OHP.
+First published in 1987, Work & Stress is the first and "longest established journal in the fast developing discipline that is occupational health psychology."
+Three years later, the American Psychological Association (APA) and NIOSH jointly organized the Work, Stress, and Health Conference in Washington, DC, the first international conference devoted to OHP.
 The conference has since become biennial.
 In 1996, the first issue of the Journal of Occupational Health Psychology was published by APA.
 That same year, the International Commission on Occupational Health created the Work Organisation and Psychosocial Factors (ICOH-WOPS) scientific committee, which focused primarily on OHP.
 In 1999, the European Academy of Occupational Health Psychology (EA-OHP) was established at the first European Workshop on Occupational Health Psychology in Lund, Sweden.
 That workshop is considered to be the first EA-OHP conference, the first of a continuing series of biennial conferences EA-OHP organizes and devotes to OHP research and practice.